-I especially like to use the toothpick when I’m making the petals for the flowers in my artwork because it makes a smaller center for the tight coils.
+I especially like to use the toothpick when I’m making the petals for the flowers in my artwork because it gives a smaller center to the tight coils.

 The strips of paper can be of different sizes and thickness, depending on which type you like to use best.
 On the frames I make, I usually use strips which have between 1-2 mm width for the petals of the flowers and strips of over 3 mm width for other elements I make.
-I cut the paper strips I use for my framed artwork with a paper guillotine.
-You can also buy strips of paper of different colors but that means you have to work only with certain colors and widths of paper that are available.
+I cut the paper strips I use with a paper guillotine or buy them online precut.
+You can buy strips of paper of different colors but that means you have to work only with certain colors and widths of paper that are available.
 That is why using a paper guillotine (or cutting paper with a cutter and a ruler) can be more advantageous at times because it allows you to be more flexible with the papers and colors you use.

-The time required for making a framed artwork is between 3 days and 2 weeks or more, depending on what I’m working on – if it’s a new frame or one I’ve already made.
+The time required for making a framed artwork is between 3 days and 2 weeks or more, depending on what I’m working on – if it’s a new frame or one I’ve made before.

 If you are interested in any of my artwork listed on the website,